 Click here for complete announcement of the above event, please.

-Above: Two images from the Vietnam Veteran action in 1976 at Lexington during Bicentennial commemoration.
+Two images from the Vietnam Veteran action in 1970:

 These letters refer to the Al Gore Sr. campaign for reelection to the Senate,